SISE-Web-Development-Environments/assignment2-roman-ron-assigment2/README.md

 Added functionality to the game:
-1. Moving Star - If you eat it you get 50 points
+1. slow Motion - If you eat it the monsters move slower.
+(Hourglass)
-2. Clock - If you eat it the monsters move slower.
+2.